pndaproject/platform-salt/cloud-formation/README.md

 To re-organise the instances in a given flavor:
   1. Add or remove instances definitions
   2. Set the node_type tag to match the name of the bootstrap script that should run on it.
   3. Edit the bootstrap scripts to assign roles that you want each instance to have.
 The instances are then targetted by roles by platform-salt scripts which install software on the right instances.

 ### Standard

 The standard flavor is intended for PoC systems handling reasonable quantities of data.

 The main hadoop management services are run in HA.

 It consists of the following instances:
   - bastion:     ssh access into the other instances on the private subnet
   - kafka:       the kafka databus, can be horizontally scaled using the -k parameter to pnda-cli.py
   - zookeeper:   zookeeper used by kafka, can be horizontally scaled using the -z parameter to pnda-cli.py
   - tools        hosts kafka manager and other tools for administering the databus
-  - cdh-dn:      the hadoop worker nodes, can be horizontally scaled using the -n parameter to pnda-cli.py
+  - hadoop-dn:      the hadoop worker nodes, can be horizontally scaled using the -n parameter to pnda-cli.py
-  - cdh-edge:    an instance to access the hadoop services from, also hosts the pnda console
+  - hadoop-edge:    an instance to access the hadoop services from, also hosts the pnda console
-  - cdh-mgr:     the hadoop management services node, there are 4 of these and they run the main services in HA mode
+  - hadoop-mgr:     the hadoop management services node, there are 4 of these and they run the main services in HA mode
   - logserver:   runs ELK and aggregates logs from across the cluster
   - opentsdb:    runs the opentsdb daemon, can be horizontally scaled using the -o parameter to pnda-cli.py
   - jupyter:     the Jupyter notebook server for data exploration
   - saltmaster:  the saltmaster runs the scripts for installing software on the other instances
-  - cdh-cm:      the cloudera manager cluster manager
+  - hadoop-cm:      the hadoop manager cluster manager

 ### Pico